 Directorships: Chairman of Goodman Fielder Limited (commenced as a Director in 2005 and appointed Chairman in September 2006).
-Director of Pacific Brands Uimited (commenced in 2004) and Foster's Group Limited (commenced in 2004).
+Director of Pacific Brands Limited (commenced in 2004) and Foster's Group Limited (commenced in 2004).

-Experience: Previously Managing Director of Experience: Previous appointments National Foods Limited and a Director of The include as a Director of St.George Bank Australian Gas Light Company (commenced in 2004 and retired in October 2006).
+National Foods Limited and a Director of The include as a Director of St.George Bank Australian Gas Light Company (commenced in 2004 and retired in October 2006).